 - the concepts of stereotyping, prejudice and discrimination will be examined and the challenges to successful diversity management

 - a social psychology perspective on culture and communication and both within-group and inter-group relationships.

 Applied Research Project

-Empirical research project in applied psychology.
+This is an empirical research project in psychology.

 You'll conduct an 8,000-word dissertation on a topic of your choosing related to applied research and associated methods in an organisational context.